eosfor/AzureCalc/README.md

 I've added some AWS related data.
 To use it:

-download AWS calc  data 9for EC2 only) by issuing
+download AWS calc  data (for EC2 only) by issuing
 ```powershell code
 Get-AWSOfferData -Path c:\temp\awsdata -Force -PassThru
 ```